cambridge-cares/TheWorldAvatar/Agents/IsochroneAgent/README.md

 ```

 ## 5. Deployment

-### 5.1 Building Docker Image
+### 5.1 Retrieving IsochroneAgent's image
-In the same directory as this README, run `docker compose build`.
-This will build the IsochroneAgent Docker Image.
+The IsochroneAgent should be pulled automatically with the stack-manager, if not you can pull the latest version from [cambridge_cares package](https://github.com/orgs/cambridge-cares/packages/container/package/isochroneagent) using `docker pull ghcr.io/cambridge-cares/isochroneagent:<LATEST-VERSION>`

 ### 5.2 Starting with the stack-manager
 The agent has been implemented to work in the stack, which requires the IsochroneAgent Docker container to be deployed in the stack.
 To do so, place [isochroneagent.json](stack-manager-input-config/isochroneagent.json) in the [stack-manager config directory].
 Replace `<REPLACE_WITH_YOUR_DIRECTORY>` of the bind mount with absolute path to the isochroneagent's inputs directory.

 Then, run `./stack.sh start <STACK NAME>` in the [stack-manager] main folder.
 This will spin up the agent in the stack.